tacookson/data/broadway-grosses/README.md

 This data comes from [Playbill](https://www.playbill.com/grosses).
 Weekly box office grosses comprise data on revenue and attendance figures for theatres that are part of [The Broadway League](https://en.wikipedia.org/wiki/The_Broadway_League), an industry association for, you guessed it, Broadway theatre.

+CPI data is from the [U.S. Bureau of Labor Statistics](https://www.bls.gov/).
+There are many, *many* measures of CPI, so the one used here is "All items less food and energy in U.S. city average, all urban consumers, seasonally adjusted" (table [CUSR0000SA0L1E](https://beta.bls.gov/dataViewer/view/timeseries/CUSR0000SA0L1E)).

 # Data Dictionary